*

 Summary

-Eastern School Prawn fisheries occur along the east coast of Australia.
-Stock status is sustainable in QLD, NSW and VIC.
+Eastern School Prawn fisheries occur along the east coast of Australia and Victoria.
+Stock status is sustainable in QLD and NSW, and is classified as undefined in VIC.

 Toggle content